Program manager vs. project manager: A detailed guide

 Tools that a project manager and a program manager will need

-A program manager and a project manager have to manage plenty of tasks in day-to-day life.
+A program manager and a project manager must manage many tasks in daily life.
 They need tools to perform tasks efficiently and make work life easy.
 The top tools a program manager and a project manager need include project management software, communication apps, document management systems, data analysis software, and a to-do list app.

 One of the most important tools they need is a project management tool.
-Studies have also confirmed the same that 77% of high-performing teams use project management tools.
+Studies have also confirmed that 77% of high-performing teams use project management tools.

-If you are not using any project management software to manage projects at your organization, it would be a great idea to use a tool to manage projects in a more organized and effective way.
+If you are not using any project management software to manage projects at your organization, it would be a great idea to use a tool to manage projects more efficiently and effectively.

-You can get started with ProofHub to manage all your projects, teamwork, and team communication from one place.
+You can start with ProofHub to manage all your projects, teamwork, and team communication from one place.

 ProofHub streamlines project management for program and project managers by offering: